chriskuske/CodeSigning/README.md

 **Q: How do I back up my stored credentials?**
 A: Credentials are stored in Windows Credential Manager.
 Use Windows tools to export/import if needed.

+**Q: How do I get the right-click menu?**
+A: Run `Install-CodeSignWrapper.ps1` as your user.
+No admin rights are required.

+**Q: How do I use the GUI?**
+A: Run `CodeSignGui.ps1` and use the window to select and sign a file.

 ## Contributors

 - Matt Mueller (matthew.mueller@teledyne.com)
 - Ankit Chahar (ankit.chahar@teledyne.com)

 ## Release Notes

+### v1.4.0 (May 27, 2025)
+- Added installer script for right-click context menu (no admin required)
+- Added simple GUI for file selection and signing
+- Documentation updates for new install and GUI features

 ### v1.3.0 (May 27, 2025)
 - Improved error handling and certificate validation